groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/net/advanced-usage/set-document-preview-resolution/_index.md

 Yes, GroupDocs.Annotation for .NET supports a wide range of document formats, including PDF, Microsoft Word, Excel, PowerPoint, and more.
 The preview resolution settings work consistently across all supported formats.

 ### Can I customize annotation styles and properties using GroupDocs.Annotation for .NET?
 Absolutely!
-GroupDocs.Annotation for .NET offers extensive customization options for annotation styles, properties, and behaviors to suit your specific requirements.
-This includes colors, fonts, opacity, and positioning.
+GroupDocs.Annotation for .NET offers extensive customization options for annotation styles, properties, and behaviors, such as colors, fonts, opacity, and positioning.

 ### Is there a free trial available for GroupDocs.Annotation for .NET?
 Yes, you can explore the capabilities of GroupDocs.Annotation for .NET by availing of the free trial available [here](https://releases.groupdocs.com/).
 This lets you test preview resolution settings with your own documents.

 ### How can I obtain technical support for GroupDocs.Annotation for .NET?
-For technical assistance and support queries, you can visit the [GroupDocs Annotation forum](https://forum.groupdocs.com/c/annotation/10) where experts and community members can provide guidance and solutions for preview resolution issues and other challenges.
+For technical assistance and support queries, you can visit the [GroupDocs Annotation forum](https://forum.groupdocs.com/c/annotation/10) where experts and community members provide guidance and solutions for preview resolution issues and other challenges.

 ### Can I obtain a temporary license for GroupDocs.Annotation for .NET?
 Yes, if you require a temporary license for evaluation or development purposes, you can obtain one from the [temporary license page](https://purchase.groupdocs.com/temporary-license/).
-This is helpful when testing high-resolution preview generation in production-like environments.
+This is helpful when testing high‑resolution preview generation in production‑like environments.

+---

+**Last Updated:** 2026-04-14
+**Tested With:** GroupDocs.Annotation 23.9 for .NET
+**Author:** GroupDocs